Austin layoff: keep the FIRE plan or reset?

 Keep FIRE push

-This is the “grit your teeth” path: a six-month job gap, three months of severance, and unemployment benefits bridge the shock.
-Once rehired, savings jump straight back to $3.6k-$4.8k/mo, and discretionary costs (travel, upgrades, support) stay modest so the portfolio can keep compounding.
-The guardrail shows $7,446/mo of safe spend against a $6,200/mo plan, so there’s room to loosen the budget later—but only if you refill the emergency fund and stay on the $4k+ savings ladder.
+This is the highest-pressure version of the plan: a relatively short job gap, severance, and unemployment benefits bridge the shock.
+Once rehired, saving snaps back to an aggressive pace, and discretionary costs stay modest so the portfolio can keep compounding.
+The guardrail now shows $6,992/mo of safe spend against a $6,200/mo plan, so there is still room to loosen the budget later - but only if you refill the emergency fund and keep contributions elevated once income stabilizes.

 Reset timeline

-Here the job search lasts roughly nine months and you accept a smaller next salary plus a relocation.
-Savings recover to $3.2k/mo over time, and Marketplace healthcare premiums run longer.
+Here the job search lasts longer and you accept a smaller next salary plus a relocation.
+Savings recover gradually, and Marketplace healthcare premiums run longer.
 You retire at 58 instead of 55, which adds enough compounding to keep a $6,990/mo safe budget even though the spending plan sits at $6,200/mo.
-Think of it as a “career pivot + later FIRE” branch for anyone battling burnout.
+This path also treats the later condo-style aging-in-place move as cash leaving the portfolio, rather than home equity that shows up in ending capital.
+In a weak-return run, though, this path needs spending closer to $5,878/mo, so it works best for readers willing to trim later if the recovery stays bumpy.

 Rebuild first

-This branch protects mental health and liquidity first: savings restart at $1.5k-$2.3k/mo, side contracts trickle in, and you deliberately wait until the 40s to push contributions above $3k/mo.
+This branch protects mental health and liquidity first: saving restarts modestly, side income helps bridge the recovery, and the plan only becomes more aggressive once work feels stable again.
 Retiring at 60 sounds like a concession, but the longer investing runway generates the $709k interest boost by retirement and still leaves a $6,663/mo safe budget versus the planned $6,000/mo.
-Use this if you want to rebuild confidence (and cash) before going aggressive again.
+Even here, the pessimistic case only supports about $5,431/mo, so this is the most forgiving branch - not a free pass to ignore market risk.

 Personalise it

-• Update the Social Security line with your latest SSA estimate or claiming age; a different benefit can swing Safe/mo by hundreds.
+• Update the Social Security line with your latest SSA estimate or claiming age; a different benefit can shift safe monthly spending by hundreds.

-• Change the job-gap dates to match your severance, visa timeline, or expected re-employment date, then rerun analysis to see how Safe/mo reacts.
+• Change the job-gap dates to match your severance, visa timeline, or expected re-employment date, then compare how the updated results change your safe monthly spending.

-• Adjust the savings age bands to mirror your actual income progression or bonus cadence; Working with financial entries walks through editing age-based entries quickly.
+• Adjust the savings age bands to mirror your actual income progression or bonus cadence; the guide on how to edit income and expense lines walks through updating age-based entries quickly.

-• If you’re new to the simulator’s metrics, start with Reading your results so terms like Safe/mo and Cap@Ret feel intuitive before you tweak values.
+• If you’re new to the simulator’s metrics, start with Reading your results so terms like safe monthly spending and capital at retirement feel intuitive before you tweak values.

 US-specific notes